Extremis: Legacy

-During the 2014 "AXIS" storyline, Tony Stark experienced a moral inversion due to the Scarlet Witch making a mistake while trying to bring out Professor X's mind from Red Skull's body transforming him into Red Onslaught.
-He experienced a new surge of his more negative traits such as his ego, irresponsibility, and alcoholism, culminating in him releasing a new version of Extremis onto San Francisco.
-This new version, known as the Extremis 3.0 app, could offer beauty, health or even immortality for free, but Tony subsequently ended the free trial mode and started charging the app in a daily fee basis, making the citizens desperate, prompting Pepper Potts, Daredevil, and an artificial intelligence based on Tony's mind stored in an old Iron Man armor to make plans to stop him, based on Tony's past requests that his allies be prepared if he should ever cross a line.
-During the fight between Daredevil and Iron Man, Extremis is used by Iron Man to "infect" Daredevil with it which enabled him to see again.
-Daredevil subsequently realized that Stark had added the Extremis virus to San Francisco's water supply, with the phones simply transmitting a subsonic signal that activated the already-existing virus in their bodies, but Stark subjected Matt to minor brain damage to erase his memories of this discovery, intending to reprogram the activation signal to a frequency Daredevil cannot detect.
-This plan was ended when Pepper Potts exposed Tony's true feelings about the world after his inversion.

-Following the eight months ellipsis after 2015 "Secret Wars", Tony Stark has returned to his normal self with no signs of his moral inversion personality.
-The status of the Extremis virus remains unknown.
+During the 2014 "AXIS" storyline, Tony Stark is among those who experience a moral inversion due to the Scarlet Witch's spell.
+He experiences a new surge of his more negative traits such as his ego, irresponsibility, and alcoholism, culminating in him releasing a new version of Extremis onto San Francisco.
+This new version, known as the Extremis 3.0 app, could offer beauty, health or even immortality for free, but Stark subsequently ends the free trial mode and starts charging the app in a daily fee basis.
+This prompts Pepper Potts, Daredevil, and an artificial intelligence based on Stark's mind to stop him.
+Stark's plan is ended when Potts exposes his true feelings about the world after his inversion.
+Following the eight-month ellipsis after "Secret Wars", Stark returns to his normal self with no signs of his moral inversion personality.

 Reception

 Extremis received favorable reviews, and is often listed as one of the best Iron Man stories.